 - Windows should re-detect and install the video card and any other devices you may have removed or fixed in step two.
 If Windows asks for files you do not have, you may need to obtain the drivers as mentioned in the next step.

 - If the above steps do not resolve your issue, obtain the latest video drivers from the computer, video card, or chipset manufacturer.
 You can find a link to video card manufacturers and chipset manufactures on our video card drivers page.

 Not enough video memory

 Note: If your computer has been able to support a higher resolution or has been able to support the resolution you are attempting to use then this is not the cause of your issue.
-This issue is often caused with older computers (e.g. early computer manufacture red in the 1990's).
+You should only have this problem with older computers (e.g., computer manufacturered in the 1990's).

 If you are attempting to increase the resolution beyond 640 x 480 - 256 colors, first verify that your computer has enough video memory.
 If your computer has been made within the last three years, you have enough video memory to support a higher resolution.